zix99/bitdo/README.md

 The `web` plugin will bind to a port and expose information about your trading system via the port.
 See the [readme for the web plugin](/plugins/web) for more information.

+### Running

+Once configuration is all set up, you can run simply by executing `bitdo`.

+Keep in mind, it's probably good to run it in its own directory, as it will output log files and its sqlite database in the current directory.

 ## Running Locally

 Make sure to follow the above configuration to setup some exchanges to use with bitdo.
 When in doubt,